Congaree Golf Club

-Congaree is a private golf course in the eastern United States, located in South Carolina in Jasper County outside of Ridgeland in unincorporated Gillisonville.
+Congaree is a private golf course in South Carolina in Jasper County outside Ridgeland in unincorporated Gillisonville.

 General information

 Situated on a historic 18th-century estate, and surrounded by over 2,000 acres of lakes and longleaf pine forests in South Carolina's Lowcountry, architect Tom Fazio designed the championship course to fit in with its natural surroundings.

-Congaree was named Golf Digest's best new private course for 2018, as well as being named the best golf course built during the decade of 2010–19.
+Congaree was named Golf Digest's best new private course for 2018, and it was named the best golf course built during the decade of 2010–19.
 The club was ranked 39th in Golf Digest's America's 100 Greatest Golf Courses 2021–2022.

 With the 2021 RBC Canadian Open's cancellation due to logistical challenges related to the ongoing COVID-19 pandemic, Congaree was selected to host that week's PGA Tour event.
 It was called the Palmetto Championship at Congaree and took place from June 10–13, 2021.
 The winner was Garrick Higgo and it marked his first career PGA Tour win.

-It was announced on June 29, 2022, that the PGA TOUR’s CJ Cup will be hosted at Congaree the week of October 17-23, 2022, after the event was contested in Las Vegas at Shadow Creek Golf Course and The Summit Club the previous two years.
+It was announced on June 29, 2022, that the PGA TOUR's CJ Cup would be hosted at Congaree the week of October 17–23, 2022, after the event was contested in Las Vegas at Shadow Creek Golf Course and The Summit Club the previous two years.
 The name of the tournament has been changed to THE CJ CUP in South Carolina.

+In the fall of 2023 Congaree was selected to host the 2025 Arnold Palmer Cup.
+The tournament is scheduled to be played at the course June 5–7 of that year.
+The Ryder Cup-style amateur event features the top men's and women's collegiate golfers, matching a U.S. team against a team of international players (12 men & 12 women per team).